s-gv/orangeforum/README.md

 There are three types of privileged users in orangeforum: `superadmin`, `admin`, and `mod`.
 A `superadmin` has rights to everything across all groups.
-This includes editing/deleting/closing posts across all groups and editing the list of mods/admins for all groups in the forum. `mods`s of a group can edit/delete/close posts in that group. `admin`s of a group have all the privileges of mods for that group and can also edit the name/description of the group and assign mods for that group.
+This includes editing/deleting/closing posts across all groups and editing the list of mods/admins for all groups in the forum. `mod`s of a group can edit/delete/close posts in that group. `admin`s of a group have all the privileges of mods for that group and can also edit the name/description of the group and assign mods for that group.